danielabar/meblog/src/markdown/datadog-heroku-rails.md

 alias hsp='tab-red && heroku ps:exec --dyno=web.1 -a your-production-app'
 ```

-If you use [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh), then you would add the above aliases to `~/.oh-my-zsh/custom/aliases.zsh`.
+If using [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh), add the above aliases to `~/.oh-my-zsh/custom/aliases.zsh`.
 Otherwise add them wherever you usually add aliases.

 Customize the aliases for whatever you'll remember.
 For me I think of: